A Dual Characterization of the Stability of the Wonham Filter: Main result

 whenever $\mu \ll \nu$.
 (That is, the filter asymptotically detects the correct ergodic class.) \end{theorem}

 It is shown in Appendix~\ref{appdx:spliting-filters} that for any given $\nu \in \clP(\bS)$, one can pick $\{\nu_k\in \clP(\bS):1\leq k \leq m\}$ such that $\nu_k$ has support on $\bS_k$ and

 Using~\Thm{thm:main-result}, the problem of filter stability reduces to the problem of filter stability for each ergodic class.
 This is also the justification for treating the ergodic and non-ergodic signal cases separately.
 It is known that, for the type of observations considered here, the filter ``inherits'' the stability property of the Markov process~\cite[Theorem 4.2]{baxendale2004asymptotic}.
 The proof of this is far from straightforward and spurred much research during the first decade~\cite{van2010nonlinear,chigansky2009intrinsic,budhiraja2003asymptotic}.
-Assuming it to be true, using~\Thm{thm:main-result}, the stabilizability is a necessary and sufficient condition for filter stability.
+Assuming it to be true, from~\Thm{thm:main-result} it follows that stabilizability is both a necessary and sufficient condition for filter stability.

 The dual optimal control approach of this paper is also useful to the study of filter stability of ergodic signals (e.g., to obtain results on asymptotic convergence of $\pi_T^{\nu_k}(f)$ above).
-This is the subject of the companion paper also submitted to this conference and available on arxiv~\cite{kim2021ergodic}.
+This is the subject of a companion paper published in the proceedings of the conference~\cite{kim2021ergodic}.

 \begin{remark} The sufficient condition stated in~\cite[Theorem 4.4]{baxendale2004asymptotic} correctly stress the importance of the ``identifying'' property of the filter to identify the correct ergodic class~\cite[Lemma 6.3]{baxendale2004asymptotic}.
-Subsequently, the definition of detectability is introduced in~\cite{van2009observability,van2010nonlinear}.
-For the Wonham filter, the detectability property is shown to be equivalent to filter stability~\cite[Theorem 2]{van2009observability}.
-In an earlier paper, we show that controllability definition for the BSDE is equivalent to the observability definition for the filter~\cite[Prop.
-2]{kim2019observability} (see also Remark~\ref{rem:obs_fns}). \end{remark} \begin{remark} For the stability of the Kalman filter, the importance of detectability is well known.
-A proof technique relies on the analysis of the dual LQ optimal control problem~\cite[Ch.~9]{xiong2008introduction},~\cite[Sec.~2]{ocone1996asymptotic}.
-Stabilizability of the dual system is then {\em actually} the condition that is used to obtain the proof of Kalman filter stability.
+Subsequently, the definition of detectability was first introduced in~\cite{van2009observability,van2010nonlinear}.
+For the Wonham filter, the detectability property was shown to be equivalent to filter stability~\cite[Theorem 2]{van2009observability}.

+Because of Remark~\ref{rem:obs_fns}, the stabilizability definition taken together with the result in Theorem~1 represent dual counterparts of these earlier definitions and results.
+Additional details on duality between controllability of the BSDE and observability of the filter can be found in our prior paper ~\cite[Prop.
+2]{kim2019observability}.

+It is also worthwhile to note that the appropriate observability and detectability definitions were discovered only after a decade of intense research; c.f.,~\cite{van2010nonlinear,chigansky2009intrinsic}.
+In contrast, using duality these definitions are obtained quite naturally.

 \end{remark}